garrandall/popular-music-data/tracks/wild-world-the-gentrys.md

 (CHORUS)

-Ooh, baby, baby, it's a wild world
+Oh, baby, baby, it's a wild world
 And it's hard to get by just upon a smile
-Ooh, baby baby, it's a wild world
+Oh, baby baby, it's a wild world
 And I'll always remember you
 Like a child, girl